 Skip to content

-Installing as a Linux Systemd Service
+Install the Service as a Linux Systemd Service

-On Linux distributions that support systemd, you can configure the service to start automatically with the system by following these steps:
+On Linux distributions that support systemd, you can configure the service to start with the system by following these steps:

-1. Create a new service file at /etc/systemd/system/easytier.service and modify the command line parameters after ExecStart as needed.
+1. Create a new service file /etc/systemd/system/easytier.service and modify the command line parameters after ExecStart as needed.

 shell